telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 </p>

 ### Telefónica SIM Card
-this little one makes you enjoy all the advantages of the Telefonica network.
+This little one makes you enjoy all the advantages of the Telefonica network.
 Take care of her, she will be your partner into the IoT world.

 <p align="center">